 We uphold the basic tenets of shared governance:

-We have adopted the councilor model, having a PI/Research Council, Nurse Practice Council, Education Council, Management Council, and the Coordinating Council.
+We have adopted the councilor model, having a PI/Research Council, Nurse Practice Council, Education Council, Management Council, Professional Development Council, Nursing Workplace Environment and Staffing Council (NWESC), Unit Based Practice Council and the Coordinating Council.

 A Twice Monthly E-Newsletter